Boise City, Oklahoma: Climate

-Boise City experiences a semi-arid climate (Köppen BSk) with mild, dry winters and long, hot, wetter summers.
-There is a large degree of diurnal temperature variation year-round.
+Boise City experiences a semiarid climate (Köppen BSk) with mild, dry winters and long, hot, wetter summers.
+A large degree of diurnal temperature variation occurs year-round.

-According to weather data tallied between July 1, 1985, and June 30, 2015, for every location in the National Oceanic and Atmospheric Administration's official climate database, Boise City, Oklahoma, is the snowiest place in the state of Oklahoma with an average of 30.8 inches of snow per year.
+According to weather data tallied between July 1, 1985, and June 30, 2015, for every location in the National Oceanic and Atmospheric Administration's official climate database, Boise City, Oklahoma, is the snowiest place in Oklahoma, with an average of 31.8 inches of snow per year.

 Demographics

-As of the census of 2020, there were 1,166 people and 440 households.
-The population density was 1,180.6 people per square mile (454.4/km).
-There were 675 housing units (230.4/km).
-The racial makeup of the city was 87.5% White (61.6% non-Hispanic), 0.1% African American, 0.3% Native American, 0.0% Asian, 3.6% from two or more races.
-Hispanic or Latino of any race were 34.4% of the population.
+As of the 2020 census, 1,166 people and 440 households lived in the city.
+The population density was 1,180.6 PD/sqmi.
+The 675 housing units had a density of 230.4/km{.
+The racial makeup of the city was 87.5% White (61.6% non-Hispanic), 0.1% African American, 0.3% Native American, and 3.6% from two or more races.
+Hispanics or Latinos of any race were 34.4% of the population.

-As of 2020, there were 440 households, with an average family size of 3 people.
-46.8% were married couples living together, 28.63% had a female householder with no husband present, 13.8% had a male householder with no husband present, and 10.7% were cohabiting.
-The average household size was 2.
+Of the 440 households, 46.8% were married couples living together, 28.63% had a female householder with no husband present, 13.8% had a male householder with no wife present, and 10.7% were individuals living alone.
+The average household size was two.

 The population age was distributed such that 8.1% were 5 years or younger, 31.2% were between 5 and 18 years old, 68.8% were 18 years or older, and 16.8% were 65 years and older.
 The median age was 35.2 years.

 The median income for a household in the city was $42,750, and the median income for a family was $46,350.

 Economy

 The local economy is based on ranching, farming, and the production of oil and natural gas.

 The local paper, starting as the Cimarron News in 1898 in Kenton, Oklahoma, has been known as The Boise City News since 1930.
-Calling itself The Official Newspaper of Cimarron County, it is available in both print and digital editions.
+Calling itself the Official Newspaper of Cimarron County, it is available in both print and digital editions.

 Transportation

 Highways include U.S. routes 56, 64, 287, 385, 412, and State Highway 325.

-The Boise City Airport, which serves all of the county, is located approximately six miles north of the town center.
+The Boise City Airport, which serves all of the county, is located about six miles north of the town center.

-Commercial air transport is available out of Liberal Mid-America Regional Airport in Kansas approximately 99 miles east-northeast of town, or the larger Rick Husband Amarillo International Airport in Texas about 127 miles south-southeast of town.
+Commercial air transport is available out of Liberal Mid-America Regional Airport in Kansas roughly 99 miles east-northeast, or the larger Rick Husband Amarillo International Airport in Texas, about 127 miles south-southeast of the city.

-Freight rail service is provided by BNSF Railway.
+Freight rail service is provided by BNSF Railway, as well as the Cimarron Valley Railroad.